Consultant . Speaker . Author:

 Vincent has taught a wide spectrum of clientele from professional performers, children, parents, teachers, corporate leaders, psychotherapists, lawyers and patients with stroke, cancer, Parkinson’s disease and mental health.
 He is skilled in finding one’s personal language of potential access and realization for change.
 From Ministry of Defence’s performance company, Music Drama Company, to the primary, secondary, colleges and polytechnics institution of the Ministry of Education, Vincent’s work focuses on purposeful practice and mindful moving.
 He has lectured at LASALLE College of the Arts, Nanyang Academy of Fine Arts (NAFA) and also trained the acting lecturers in Laban Movement Analysis.
 In areas of program design, Vincent co-designed and conducted the somatic programs for the Dance department at NAFA.
 The Parent-Child Cohesion programme was created and conducted with positive emotional impact at various national libraries for the National Library Board between 2013-2016.

 Vincent has been consulted for organizational as well as personal journeys in therapy/healing, performance, wellness and personal development.
 He was a presenter at the International Association of Dance Medicine and Science (IADMS) delivering the experience of “presence and awareness” for international delegates.
 Vincent has been invited to speak also on platforms such as TEDx-Human Library, National Youth Leaders’ Day and DWG’s Achievers’ Award presentation.
+Coming July 2018, Vincent will present at the Harvard University in a Movement Conference at the Department of Medicine.
 In gearing people towards a holistic health in the body, mind, heart and spirit for expressive, efficient and effective people-work interactions, Vincent equips trainees and students with soft skills of the 21st Century besides teaching applicable movement skills for performance, communication and crisis or emergency response.

 Vincent is a SHELL-NAC scholar who had been awarded the Most Outstanding Student and SIA Award of Excellence in the Arts.
 He is still the only dance (performance) student who has graduated from the well-known Rotterdamse Dansacademie (CODARTS), in The Netherlands.
 He has choreographed and starred in the films (Circles and When the Winter is Almost Spring) of award-winning director, Sherman Ong.
-He has also been invited to judge at various dance and performance competitions such as B-Dazzled, Dreamworks and Singapore Covershot Girls etc. He choreographed for events such as CommunicAsia, ASEAN Para Games, and National Day Parades and also danced in festivals such as Holland Dance Festival and ITS Festival.
+He has also been invited to judge at various dance and performance competitions such as B-Dazzled, Dreamworks and Singapore Covershot Girls etc. He choreographed for events such as CommunicAsia, 8th ASEAN Para Games, and National Day Parades and also danced in festivals such as Holland Dance Festival and ITS Festival.
+Vincent is commended by the local newspapers as well as the Dutch Volkskrant as “true gems” and “creative brain” respectively.

-A survivor of a Ventricular-Septal Defect (VSD aka hole-in-the-heart), Vincent was told that he would not survive past the age of 16 if he engages in strenuous activities.
-He has strived to prove otherwise since 3-month old.
-He experienced the need to overcome, soften and flow by means of breath, movement and tender strength for his condition.
-Seeing that people has also a “hole-in-the-heart” where there is a gap to fill in become whole again, Vincent shares in talks and lessons the notion of VSD in which he has transformed into a Very Strong Desire to live, love and be whole again.
+A survivor of a Ventricular-Septal Defect (VSD aka hole-in-the-heart), Vincent was told by the doctor that he would not survive past the age of 16 if he engages in strenuous activities.
+He has strived to prove that a mistake since 3-month old.
+He learned to overcome survival issues through the art of being soft and enable a better flow of blood and oxygen by means of breath, movement and tender strength for his condition.
+Seeing that people have also a “hole-in-the-heart” where there is a gap to fill in become whole again, Vincent shares in talks and lessons the notion of VSD in which he has transformed into a Very Strong Desire to live, love and be whole again.
 Believing that everyone deserves to live purposefully and meaningfully, Vincent helps people to fill their hearts and allow possibilities to be realized.
-Helping people bridge their lives to their purpose so as to be fulfilled is a passion and a calling for him.
+Helping people bridge their lives to their purpose so as to be fulfilled, is a passion and a calling for him.

 In the work of awakening empathy for self and corporate businesses, Vincent brings awareness to one’s patterns of decision-making, in innovation and expressive communication.
-In educating and training movement, Somatics and dance, Vincent supports neuroplasticity for learning, reversing the causes of aging and change.
+In educating and training movement, Somatics and dance, Vincent supports neuroplasticity and neurogenesis for learning, reversing the biological age respectively.
 Vincent hopes that in integrating the body, brain and heart and ensuring their congruence, we can all achieve a better world inside of us to allow that betterment to be reflected in the world we all share.
-He currently resides in Singapore and is conducting learning webinars with distinguished teachers of the Laban community.
+He currently resides in Singapore and is conducting learning webinars with distinguished teachers from all over the world in the Laban community.

 Danspire is a way of living.
 It is an experience.
 An experience you feel when you are inspired because of the interaction of the mind and dance.
 If inspiration has a body and can be described, it would be in the form of a resonance, an “Ah-HA!” vibrating in an awakening manner within each cell of its body.
 This powerful and profound experience strings feelings, sensations, emotions, past, presence and the possibilities into a moment that liberates your mind and body and re-connects to the soul.